papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 Each Polkadot relay chain has a set of configurable parameters that control the behavior of the message channels between parachains.
 These parameters include `hrmpSenderDeposit`, `hrmpRecipientDeposit`, `hrmpChannelMaxMessageSize`, `hrmpChannelMaxCapacity` and more.

-When a parachain wants to open a new channel, it must take these parameter values into account to ensure the channel is configured properly.
+When a parachain wants to open a new channel, it must consider these parameter values to ensure the channel is configured correctly.

 To view the current values of these parameters in the Polkadot network: